OAW C.II

 The OAW C.II was a World War I-era German prototype reconnaissance aircraft.
-It was built by Ostdeutsche Albatroswerke (OAW), a subsidiary of Albatros Flugzeugwerke (Albatross Aircraft Company), for the Imperial German Army Air Service (Luftstreitkräfte).
+It was built by Ostdeutsche Albatroswerke (OAW), a subsidiary of Albatros Flugzeugwerke (Albatros Aircraft Company), for the Imperial German Army Air Service (Luftstreitkräfte).
 Although the exact number is unknown, only a few were built.

 Design

 The OAW C.II was built at the Albatros Schneidemühl factory, as a derivative of the OAW C.I, with a Mercedes D.IV eight-cylinder in-line engine.
 It had provisions for two crew, a pilot and an observer.